|

 If you have identified any debts, you must ensure you keep on top of those repayments.

-Who do you owe money to and under what conditions, i.e. how expensive are these debts?
+Who do you owe money and under what conditions, i.e., how expensive are these debts?

 You must ensure you keep up with the minimum payments to avoid going into further debt with additional penalties and interest.